(As of April 2019)

 i) The area behind the backstop, dugouts, home run fences and/or the fences running along first/third base is out of bounds, and the ball is dead when it goes in those areas.
 Additionally, for the fenceline that runs along first and third base, when the fence stops, imagine the line if it kept going (parallel to the foul line)…if the ball goes behind this line then it is out of bounds and play is dead.
 If the ball goes out of bounds while an active play is going on (i.e. an overthrow to first base) then the baserunner(s) will advance one extra base.

-All players should go out of their way to avoid creating an unsafe play.
-This rule supersedes all others.
+i) This Rule Supersedes all Others: All players should go out of their way to avoid creating an unsafe play.

 ii) An incident on the field: If there is an incident where a player is injured, harmed, or causes harm in the course play – all play will be stopped.
 Captains, the parties in question, and the Commissioners will seek to find an on-field resolution prior to resuming play.